Procedure for Using Public Tender

 - All specifications

-3. Preparing Tender Specifications
+3. The Tender Process

 When developing the tender specifications, ensure that the following points are considered:

-- Ensure that your specifications adequately express the quality of the product expected to be purchased.
+- Ensure that the specifications adequately express the quality of the product expected to be purchased.
 For example, specifying just a LCD panel monitor for a computer system may not be adequate if you expect a contrast ratio of 600:1 w/digital interface or better and you are quoted 350:1 w/analog, which is not acceptable.
 Specify exactly your minimum requirements.

 - Specify a delivery date.